YuliaShapran/JSON-Statistics-Parser/README.md

 # JSON-Statistics-Parser

-**JsonStatGen** is a Java-based tool that scans directories, parses JSON files, aggregates statistics by a selected attribute, and exports the results to an XML file.
+**JSON-Statistics-Parser* is a Java-based tool that scans directories, parses JSON files, aggregates statistics by a selected attribute, and exports the results to an XML file.
 The project is optimized for processing many large files using asynchronous operations via `CompletableFuture`.

 ## Features